29 Mother's Day Crafts Kids Can Make at Home

 Adhesive magnets ($2, Walmart) are the key to creating a personalized Mother's Day gift.
 Our embellishments include paper, fabric, buttons, and felt flowers.
 If you're using paper, use a thin layer of glue to attach the patterned side to the flat side of a clear stone.
 Trim the paper to fit and let dry, then attach the adhesive magnet to the back.
 To turn felt flowers or buttons into magnets, simply hot-glue them to magnetic strip pieces.

 If your kids are old enough to wield a hot-glue gun ($12, Target), they can glue patterned paper around a vase or planter of Mom's favorite flowers for a Mother's Day idea that's a spin on a classic.
 For younger children, simply wrap the paper around the vase and tie it on with a pretty ribbon or a piece of lace trim.

 Make sure to snag last week's egg carton before it hits the bin so the kids can make a handy sewing organizer for Mom.
 They can be involved in every step of creating this Mother's Day craft.
 Let them pick out a color and wield the can of spray paint, then decide what goes in each compartment, including safety pins, sewing needles, buttons, and thread.
 Making a made-to-fit pincushion is kid-friendly as well—just wrap the fabric around cotton stuffing (both available at crafts stores) and use fabric glue to seal the seam.

 Words of Love Photo Frame for Mom

 Ask the kids what they love about Mom, then turn their words into an easy Mother's Day gift.
-Let the kids run wild with bright markers on a photo mat board or, if their handwriting isn't quite legible yet, take the writing reins.
+Let the kids run wild with bright washable markers ($4, Target) on a photo mat board or, if their handwriting isn't quite legible yet, take the writing reins.
 Add a meaningful photo, then let Mom enjoy this personalized gift!